datkk06/OpenStack-Tutorial/Content/ha.md

 ###Pacemaker usage
 In OpenStack, the Pacemaker application is used as Cluster Manager for all the HA functions.
 In general, an HA deployment of OpenStack uses three Controller nodes as result of TripleO installation.

 Pacemaker relies on the Corosync messaging layer for reliable cluster communications.
 Corosync implements the Totem single-ring ordering and membership protocol.
 Pacemaker does not understand the applications it manages.
 Instead, it relies on resource agents, scripts that encapsulate the knowledge of how to start, stop, and check the health of each application managed by the cluster.
 These agents must conform to the OCF or systemd standards.
-Pacemaker ships with a large set of OCF and systemd agents.
+Pacemaker ships with a large set of Open Cluster Format and systemd agents.

 From one of the Controller nodes, check the status of the cluster